muchdogesec/history4feed_web/README.md

 * is_visible_in_ui (boolean): defines if selectable in the UI.
 Useful for hiding old products/custom products from users in UI
 * is_archive (boolean): defines if product is archive (also useful for managing old products)

+### Introduce roles

 To charge users we have a simple pricing model.
 A user subscribes to a product based on the number of feeds they want to describe to.
-This defined as a permissions.
+This defined as a role.

+Roles are manages in Auth0: https://auth0.com/docs/manage-users/access-control/configure-core-rbac/rbac-users/assign-roles-to-users

+When user changes Products, the roles linked to them in Auth0 are updated accordingly.

-Permissions are super simple at this point in time (although might be extended in the future).
+Roles are super simple at this point in time (although might be extended in the future).
 They define the number of feeds a user can access.

-A staff user can define permissions in the staff interface and assign them to products.
-A product must have at least one permission.
+A product must have one Role and only one Role.

 ### Introduce feed subscriptions